Greenwood, Seattle: Schools and public services

 Greenwood is served by the North Cluster of the Seattle Public Schools.
 No high school is located within the North Cluster but Nathan Hale, Roosevelt, Ballard, and Ingraham are all nearby.
 Schools in Greenwood include Greenwood Elementary and St. John Catholic School.

 The neighborhood has had its own branch of the Seattle Public Library since 1928.
 The current Greenwood branch building was completed in 2005 and renovated in spring 2017.
-Recreation areas maintained by the City of Seattle include Sandel Park and Greenwood Park.
+Recreation areas maintained by the City of Seattle include Alice Ball Park, Sandel Park and Greenwood Park.
 Greenwood has its own post office, which shares zip code 98103 with the larger Wallingford branch.

 Geological issues

 The heart of Greenwood lies atop a peat deposit, also known as a bog.
 The area was molded into a bowl shape after the last glacial retreat, that was in turn, filled with runoff of dead plants that created the peat bog.

 When groundwater is removed, the peat compresses, causing building settlement that cannot be undone.
 Commercial development has created an impervious surface and diverted rainwater to city sewers.
 On August 22, 2008, the city added peat bogs to the list of Environmentally Critical Areas.
 This is intended to encourage building techniques that would stabilize the ground water and reduce building settlement in the neighborhood.

 Greenwood has areas where streets and sidewalks have also been damaged due to irregular settlement.
 In 2012 the city of Seattle rebuilt North 85th Street and repaved much of Greenwood Avenue North.
 Many sidewalks along these streets were also repaired, though evidence of prior damage can still be seen.